SkillsUnion/tamkeen-cloud/3.2-introduction-to-ci-cd/github-action.md

 ## **6. GitHub Actions with AWS**

-GitHub Actions can seamlessly integrate with AWS services to enable cloud-native CI/CD pipelines.
+GitHub Actions can seamlessly integrate with AWS services to enable cloud-native CICD pipelines.

 Examples include:
 - Deploying apps to **AWS Elastic Beanstalk**